puppetlabs-toy-chest/puppet-quest-guide/quests/welcome.md

 Your arrival has been foretold, user, and we have made the necessary preparations.
 You need not worry now about the details; you will learn soon enough.
 You need only speak a few words of power to set the prophesy in motion.

+1. SSH to the VM with your IP address

+		ssh root@<ipaddress>

+	Use the following to login
+	**username:** root
+	**password:** puppet

-1. Type the following command and be FTP'd to Elvium:
+2. Type the following command and be ssh'd to Elvium:

 		puppet apply -e bootstrap

+{% tip %}
-	CALL OUT: The power of Puppet is immense.
+The power of Puppet is immense.
 With one command you will set up your entire enviornment created locally
+{% endtip %}

 2. Just in case you ever get stuck, we on Elvium have provided you an unlimited supply of help.
 To learn more about the help we provide, type the following command: